The wisest and wittiest quotes by Value Investing legend Warren Buffett; and a curated list of quotes by his mentor

 Buffett, Graham and Serenity

 Benjamin Graham was a scholar and professional investor who mentored some of the world's most renowned investors; including Warren Buffett, Bill Ruane, Irving Kahn and Walter Schloss.

-Serenity Stocks lets you analyze and compare all 72,000+ stocks in the US, UK, Europe, Canada, NZ and Australia using Graham's 17-rule framework that Buffett too recommends.
+Serenity Stocks lets you analyze and compare all 72,000+ stocks in the US, UK, Europe, Canada, NZ and Australia using Graham's 17-rule investment framework that Buffett too recommends.

 Many of the quotes attributed today to Benjamin Graham and his book — The Intelligent Investor — are actually from the newly added commentary by Jason Zweig.

 Given below are a selection of the wisest and wittiest quotes by Warren Buffett; as well as a curated list of actual quotes by Benjamin Graham, from his interviews and his books such as The Intelligent Investor and Security Analysis.

 "Price is what you pay.
 Value is what you get."

 "Time is the friend of the wonderful company, the enemy of the mediocre."